tslocke/hobocookbook/gitorials/two-minutes.markdown

 	$ hobo new thingybob --setup

+(The `--setup` option tells hobo to use the defaults rather than asking questions about your application.)

-	...Lots of output as Hobo runs the rails command and runs the setup generator.
-This process may take a while, depending on your internet connection and computer speed
+There will be lots of output produced as Hobo runs the rails command and runs the setup generator.
+This process may take a while, depending on your internet connection and computer speed.

 	$ cd thingybob
 	$ hobo g resource thing name:string body:text